WildInsect/ProtectYourKing.txt/README.md

 ```
  chattr +ai /root/king.txt
 ```
-If chattr binary is not present on the machine you can download into your machine and after compiling you can upload into KOTH_machine and use it
+If chattr binary is not present on the machine you can download it into your machine and after compiling you can upload into KOTH_machine and use it

 Downloading into Local Machine
  ```